tardate/LittleArduinoProjects/Radio/FM/SimplestDirectReceiver/README.md

 [45.8 MHz](https://www.wolframalpha.com/input/?i=1%2F(2%CF%80*sqrt(0.55%C2%B5H*22pF)))
 to
 [96.0 MHz](https://www.wolframalpha.com/input/?i=1%2F(2%CF%80*sqrt(0.55%C2%B5H*5pF)))
-(that's a bit on the low side for the braodcast FM range, but I'll have a shot at shifting the range later).
+(that's a bit on the low side for the broadcast FM range, but I'll have a shot at shifting the range later).

 That corresponds to the performance I'm seeing - able to pick up all stations up to around 97.4 MHz very clearly.